 Those women who do access facilities may experience less than optimal care.
 Staff present during delivery often works under trying conditions, without clean water, electricity, lighting, and proper sanitation and ventilation.
 Basic delivery supplies – including gloves, stethoscopes, and resuscitation equipment – are often lacking.
 Providers themselves, or those trained sufficiently to be effective, may also be in short supply.

-births have been attended by skilled health personnel at health facilities supported by ASSP and ASSR’s project activities
+births were attended by skilled health personnel at health facilities supported by ASSP and ASSR’s project activities

 Our Approach to providing safer deliveries

-ASSP has been successful in reducing maternal and neonatal mortality as a leading contribution to improved primary health care in its 52 health zones.
-Specifically, ASSP has facilitated 1,470,571 million deliveries with a skilled birth attendant, increasing delivery coverage from 62% to 80%.
+ASSP was successful in reducing maternal and neonatal mortality as a leading contribution to improved primary health care in its 52 health zones.
+Specifically, ASSP has facilitated 1,848,043 million deliveries with a skilled birth attendant, increasing delivery coverage from 62% to 80%.
 Remarkably, in Year 5, 100% of expected births were attended by a skilled attendant.
 To achieve this, the project has: